CongBao/AutoencodedMetaEmbedding/README.md

-# Autoencoding Meta Embeddings
+# Autoencoded Meta Embeddings

-My Final Year Project
+Code for the paper *Learning Word Meta-Embeddings by Autoencoding*